The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Gate2Growth (DK), French National Institute for Agriculture (FR), Eurovix (IT), DSM Nutritional Products Ltd (CH), Agricola Italiana Alimentare (IT), Centro Ricerche per la Chimica Fine Srl (IT), EmmeFOOD (IT)

-Intervention-free aquaculture systems will serve as reference points for characterization of the composition, mobility, succession and functional impact of microbiomes in aquaculture food chains.
-Biological samples of developmental stages of fish, from egg to final foods, will be collected, including both internal (e.g. intestinal) and external (e.g. skin) tissues.
-DNA from tissue associated microbial communities will be isolated from the samples and successively sequenced.
-Taxonomic composition (genus, family, order) will be characterized using amplicon metagenomics, e.g. 16S rRNA gene sequence analysis.
-Functional composition (e.g. ability to degrade or synthesize specific metabolites, presence of virulence factors or resistance to antibiotics) will be characterized using (shotgun) whole metagenome sequencing.
-Correlations, e.g. between particular microbiome elements and fish health or food quality parameters will be assessed.
+Intervention-free aquaculture systems served as reference points for characterization of the composition, mobility, succession and functional impact of microbiomes in aquaculture food chains.
+Biological samples of developmental stages of fish, from egg to final foods, were collected, including both internal (e.g. intestinal) and external (e.g. skin) tissues.
+DNA from tissue associated microbial communities were isolated from the samples and successively sequenced.
+Taxonomic composition (genus, family, order) were characterized using amplicon metagenomics, e.g. 16S rRNA gene sequence analysis.
+Functional composition (e.g. ability to degrade or synthesize specific metabolites, presence of virulence factors or resistance to antibiotics) were characterized using (shotgun) whole metagenome sequencing.
+Correlations, e.g. between particular microbiome elements and fish health or food quality parameters were assessed.
 Sequencing, data analyses, design and optimization of microbiome modulators will be done by WPs 7, 8 and 9.
-The microbiome modulated production systems will, except for the specific modulations, be as similar as possible to the intervention-free systems, and subjected to the same analytical approach as the intervention-free, to assess the effects (positive and negative) of the modulations.
-Microbiome modulators will be applied to diets and living environment of the fishes, and the actual effects assessed statistically.
+Microbiome modulators were applied to diets and living environment of the fishes, and the actual effects assessed statistically.

 D4.1: Report describing key aspects of the composition, mobility, succession and functional impact of microbiomes in salmon and sea bream aquaculture production systems (M30)